 What are Google Posts?

-The post (as shown above) will show in Google search along with the Google My Business listing.
+The post (as shown above) will show in Google search along with the Google Business Profile.
 Posts last for a week unless it’s for an event.
 Those expire when the event passes.
-To access the Google Posts feature the business would login through the Google My Business platform.
+To access the Google Posts feature the business would login through the Google Business Profile platform.
 Business owners can log into their account and find the feature using the Posts tab.
 You don’t have to be the owner of the listing to access this feature, so managers are good to go for putting up these posts, too.

 After you click “Create a Post” a window will pop up and you can put in the text of the Google Post and upload an image.